ArjunCodess/tbh/docs/threads.md

   - server-render threads list for the profile user; the dropdown itself can be a tiny client component wrapped in `Suspense`

 ### phase 5 — question image api
-- `app/api/question-image-generation/route.tsx`
+- `app/api/reply-image-generation/route.tsx`
   - already supports `?question=...`
-  - usage: supply the current thread’s title as `type` to replace the prior static label
+  - usage: supply the current thread’s title as `q` to replace the prior static label
-  - example: `/api/question-image-generation?q=${encodeURIComponent(currentThreadTitle)}`
+  - example: `/api/reply-image-generation?q=${encodeURIComponent(currentThreadTitle)}`

 ### phase 6 — sign-up defaulting
 - when a new user signs up, automatically create the default `ama` thread